littermap/littermap/CONTRIBUTING.md

 You agree to:

-- License your contribution under the terms of the [GPL-3.0](https://github.com/littermap/littermap/blob/b57dde67cb58bcc84e11e37660be8955cf057e58/LICENSE) license
+- License your contribution under the terms of the [AGPL-3](https://www.gnu.org/licenses/agpl-3.0) or later license

 You retain the copyright to your work.
-By contributing to the Litter Map project you simply agree to release it as free software under the GPL-3.0 license.
+By contributing to the Litter Map project you simply agree to release it as free software under the **AGPL-3.0-or-later** license.

 ## Effective contribution